CrackinLLC/Zeyon/README.md

 ## Upcoming Modules

-HarnessUI is designed to be extended with additional modules that enhance its capabilities:
+EchoTS is designed to be extended with additional modules that enhance its capabilities:

 ### Client-side